praizykolluri46/Mindmap-Journal/README.md

 # 🧠 MindMap Journal

-> A responsive, interactive journal web app built with pure HTML5, CSS3, and Vanilla JavaScript.
-> Created as **Project 1** for the DecodeLabs Full Stack Development Internship — Batch 2026.

----

 ## 📌 Project Overview

 MindMap Journal is a personal journaling app where your entries come to life as an **interactive mind map**.
 Each journal entry becomes a node on the canvas, colored by mood, and connected to a central hub.
 It also includes a traditional **Grid View** for browsing entries as cards.